OneDrive/onedrive-api-docs/docs/rest-api/api/profilephoto_get.md

 # Get photo

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Get the specified [profilePhoto](../resources/profilephoto.md) or its metadata (profilePhoto properties).
+Get the specified [profilePhoto](../resources/profilephoto.md) or its metadata (**profilePhoto** properties).

-> **Note** This operation in version 1.0 supports only a user's work or school mailboxes and not personal mailboxes.
+A GET photo operation first attempt to retrieve the specified photo from Office 365.
+If the photo is not available in Office 365, the API attempts to retrieve the photo from Azure Active Directory.

 The supported sizes of HD photos on Office 365 are as follows: '48x48', '64x64', '96x96', '120x120', '240x240',
 '360x360','432x432', '504x504', and '648x648'.
 Photos can be any dimension if they are stored in Azure Active Directory.